Mail-0/Zero/README.md

   </a>
 </div>

-## 🤍 The team
+## 🤍 The Team

 Curious who makes Zero?
-Here are our [contributors and maintainers](https://0.email/contributors)
+Here are our [contributors and maintainers](https://0.email/contributors).